Fin Macleod, now head of security on a

 storytelling."
 The Scotsman (read

-review) "While The Blackhouse contains many
+the full review) "While The Blackhouse contains many

 feature-filled pages, life-changing events and revelations of major